-- Install four winter tires; do not mix-and-match with your summer or all-seasons.
-A good rule of thumb is to put your snow tires on when the temperature is consistently 7° Celsius or colder.
+- Install four winter tires and do not mix-and-match with your summer or all-seasons.
+A good rule-of-thumb is to put your snow tires on when the temperature is consistently 7° Celsius or colder.

 - Did you know that some insurance companies offer a discount if you install four winter tires each winter, and if you live in Ontario all do?
-Compare car insurance quotes at Kanetix.ca to see if you could be paying less for your car insurance with a winter tire discount.
+Compare car insurance quotes at Kanetix.ca to see if you could pay less for your car insurance with a winter tire discount.

 - Be prepared for an emergency.
-See the Kanetix.ca checklist for your car kit to make sure you have everything you need in case your car is stuck in the snow or you're stranded at the side of the road.
+See the Kanetix.ca checklist for your winter car kit to make sure you have everything you need in case your car is stuck in the snow or you're stranded at the side of the road.

 - Wear clothing, or have clothing in the car available, that is appropriate for the weather outside, including footwear.
 While driving, your clothing should not hinder your movement and should be comfortable.

 - Plan your route to avoid confusion and check the weather reports before you leave.
 Let others know your travelling plans including when you're leaving and when you'll arrive.

 - Be sure you have plenty of windshield washer fluid.
 It's also a good idea to keep some extra fluid in the car in case you run out.

 On the road

 - Fill 'er up!
-Keep the gas tank at least half full.
-Keeping the gas tank full will prevent your gas line freezing, not to mention making sure you've got the juice to get where you need to go, no matter how long it takes you.
+Keep the gas tank at least half full to ensure you've got the fuel to get to where you need to go, no matter how long it takes you.